codepath/android_guides/Persisting-Data-to-the-Device.md

         super(context, DATABASE_NAME, null, DATABASE_VERSION);
     }

-    // These is where we need to write create table statements.
+    // This is where we need to write create table statements.
     // This is called when database is created.
     @Override
     public void onCreate(SQLiteDatabase db) {